-Through my experience handling distressed properties at Coldwell Banker Vision, I’ve found that homeowners today have more questions than answers about their circumstances.
+Through my experience handling distressed properties over the years, I've found that homeowners today have more questions than answers about their circumstances.
 I have created this site to help you understand the possible solutions to foreclosure, as well as provide a detailed explanation of short sales, which may be the best course of action for some homeowners.

 You may also have noticed that I'm offering you a FREE Report to explain your options and help you decide on a course of action.
 The idea of losing a home can be overwhelming, and I feel it is vital for you to have all the facts necessary to make an informed decision.

 As an agent with the CDPE® Designation, I have a strong and unique appreciation of the factors affecting the market and know that there are options available to you.

 If you would like to know more about your options, please call me at (612) 701-8368.

 I am here to help … in any way I can.

 Lisa Ash 612-701-8368 (REALTOR, CDPE, CRS, SRES)

 A short sale can be an excellent solution for homeowners who need to sell, and who owe more on their homes than they are worth.
 In the past, it was rare for a bank or lender to accept a short sale.
 Today, however, due to overwhelming market changes, banks and lenders have become much more negotiable when it comes to these transactions.
 Recent changes in corporate policy and the Obama administration have also improved the chances of getting a short sale approved.